Genivia/ugrep/README.md

             --exclude-dir).
 Lines starting with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.
-    -g GLOB, --glob=GLOB
-            Search only files whose name matches GLOB, same as --include=GLOB.
-            When GLOB is preceded by a `!' or a `^', skip files whose name matches GLOB, same as --exclude=GLOB.
-GLOB should be quoted to prevent shell globbing.
-This option may be repeated.
     --ignore-files[=FILE]
             Ignore files and directories matching the globs in each FILE that is encountered in recursive searches.
 The default FILE is